Photo: Sara Morris

 $500 (enrollment >20,000)

 Xerces does not automatically invoice for the initial application fee.
 The initial application fee scale is available on the Bee City USA and Bee Campus USA application pages.
-A W9 and generic invoice are available in the affiliate portal where you will complete the application.
+A W9 and generic invoice are available in the affiliate portal where you will complete the application on the “Fee Payment” tab.
 If a customized invoice is needed, please request one by emailing [email protected].

 You are welcome to add a Bee City USA or Bee Campus USA page to an existing website or develop a separate website and/or social media pages.
 The requirement of posting your Bee City or Bee Campus information on a publicly accessible website is intended to make your pollinator conservation efforts transparent and broad-based, engaging the whole community.
 Your webpage should include, at minimum: